build-on-aws/bookstore-demo-app-with-authz/docs/README.md

 # Introduction to authorization scenarios with Amazon Verified Permissions

-In our bookstore application, you will see integrated a non-trivial authorization system using Amazon Verified Permissions (AVP).
+In our bookstore application, you will see integrated a non-trivial authorization system using **Amazon Verified Permissions (AVP)**.
 This system enhances our application's security and flexibility by managing user access to various resources and features.

 ## Overview of Amazon Verified Permissions Integration

-Amazon Verified Permissions operates on a default "deny all" basis.
+_Amazon Verified Permissions (AVP)_ operates on a default "deny all" basis.
 This means that unless a policy explicitly allows an action, it is denied by default.
 This approach ensures maximum security, as access is restricted unless specifically granted.

 AVP provides a robust framework for defining and enforcing access control policies.
 Key components of our integration include: